suprabhasupi/blog/contents/posts/10-webpack-part-2/10-webpack-part-2.md

 ### <mark>HTMLWebpackPlugin</mark>

 The <LinkPost href='https://github.com/jantimon/html-webpack-plugin' name='HtmlWebpackPlugin' /> simplifies creation of HTML files to serve your webpack bundles.
 This is especially useful for webpack bundles that include a hash in the filename which changes every compilation.
-You can either let the plugin generate an HTML file for you, supply your own template using lodash templates, or use your own loader.
+You can either let the plugin generate an HTML file for you, supply your own template using lodash templates, or use your own loader ↺.

 Add `HTMLWebpackPlugin` to project: